Ghana–Ivory Coast relations: Ivory Coast-Ghanaian Border Dispute

 The Special Chamber of the International Tribunal of the Law of the Sea (ITLOS) ruled in favor of Ghana in the three-year-long maritime dispute between the country and Côte d'Ivoire.
 In a unanimous decision, the Tribunal found that contrary to the claims of the government in Abidjan, Ghana did not violate Côte d'Ivoire's maritime boundary in any way.
 The Chamber also rejected Côte d'Ivoire's legal argument that Ghana's coastal lines were unstable.
 At the same time, none of the oil exploration areas indicated in the maps submitted by Ghana were also not compromised in laying the provisional maritime equidistance boundary.
 Generally, the final boundary, which is an equidistant line, is in favor of Ghana and loses little from their original claim.
 The Chamber also found that Ghana's oil and gas exploration activities in the disputed basin did not violate Côte d'Ivoire's sovereign rights.

+Ghana and Côte d’Ivoire are set to finalise their land boundary reaffirmation by 2025, following the decision of the International Tribunal for the Law of the Sea (ITLOS) on their maritime boundary dispute.
+At a joint technical meeting on November 5, 2024, Major General Emmanuel Kotia, CEO of the Ghana Boundary Commission, announced plans to implement the tribunal’s ruling through joint maritime patrols and the completion of 150 kilometres of land boundary demarcation.
+The reaffirmation aims to strengthen diplomatic ties, promote regional stability, and enhance economic opportunities.
+Both nations have committed to peaceful boundary resolution, reflecting improved relations since the 2014 maritime dispute over oil exploration near Cape Three Points, which Ghana defended based on Côte d’Ivoire’s prior recognition of Ghana’s territorial rights.